MarkEmery/plex-rate-track/README.md

 Script Auth

 In the Plex GUI, go to Settings > Network and add your subnet and 127.0.0.1 under ‘List of IP addresses and networks that are allowed without auth’

+If Siri responds with "Done" or "That's done", check the shortcut doesn't have any elements such as 'Shell Script Result' or 'Text' in red.
+If you do, reset them so they're blue.